Safe room: Citadel on ships

-Warships with CBRN protection generally have a central citadel, with a degree of armour protection as well as a filtered air system.

-Anti-piracy

 Safe rooms on civilian ships, sometimes called "citadels", are increasingly being installed as a countermeasure against piracy.
 When attacked, the crew can retreat into the safe room and call for help (which in the case of ships of some countries may include the intervention of military forces).
-Because of the nature of ship construction, the safe room is typically constructed in a concealed location within a void within the ship, to resist efforts by the pirates to find the crew before help arrives.
+Due to the nature of ship construction, the safe room is typically constructed in a concealed location within a void within the ship, to resist efforts by the pirates to find the crew before help arrives.
 Safe rooms sometimes have facilities to allow the crew to remotely disable the ship's engines and electronic systems, making it impossible for the pirates to sail the ship to a location they control.
 The safe room is also typically armoured against direct physical attack, to allow the crew to remain safe for a few hours, even if located by the pirates, and to allow rescuing forces full scope for the use of armed force to re-take the ship without risk to the crew.

 The effect of the safe room is thus to deny the pirates access to the crew for hostage-taking, to remove the capability to move the ship to a location favourable for the pirates, and to facilitate retaking the ship by armed force without risk to the crew.
 The retreat of the crew to a safe room could encourage the pirates to leave the ship of their own volition.

 Safe rooms have been used as a defensive measure in ships threatened by piracy in Somalia.
 In 2010, 4,185 seafarers had been attacked and 1,090 taken hostage, but 342 were kept safe in a citadel.